 How to cook Malaysian Chicken Wings

-Chicken wings as you have never had them before, you can add a few chilies into the batter for a good, spicy kick.
+Malaysian Chicken Wings Recipe are guaranteed to be lip-smacking good, just add a few chilies into the batter for a good, spicy kick.

 - 2 tbsp satay mix